- In April 2020 Consumer Confidence reached the lowest level ever recorded, driven by severe deterioration in expectations about the future.

-- The supplementary CCI poll reveals that nearly 24% of interviewed population have completely lost their jobs.
+- The supplementary CCI poll reveals that nearly 24% of the interviewed population have completely lost their jobs.

-- Around 30% of interviewed people reported their families did not have enough resources to live on until the 21st April.
+- Around 30% of interviewed people reported their families did not have enough resources to live on until the 21st of April.

 - Around 60% both in Tbilisi and in the rest of Georgia reported their families would not have enough resources to live on if strict quarantine is extended until the end of May.